xubingyue/snackis/README.md

 ![login example](images/login.png?raw=true)

 #### UI
-Snackis UI is divided into three different parts; to the left you have the console, where output is printed; below is the reader, where you may input commands; and to the right is an optional stack of open views.
-Each view is pushed onto the stack when opened and popped when closed.
+Snackis UI is divided into three parts; to the left is the console, where output is printed; below is the reader, where commands may be given; and to the right is an optional stack of open views.
+Each new view is pushed onto the stack when opened and popped when closed.
 All buttons have mnemonics that may be revealed by pressing ```Alt```.
 Pressing ```Escape``` moves focus between current view and reader.

 #### Setup
 Once inside, the first thing you probably want to do is to have a look at the setup.
-Type ```setup``` and press ```Return``` to open the settings form.
+Type ```setup``` and press ```Return``` in the reader to open the setup view.
 Imap/Smtp-settings are currently required to do anything beyond encrypting/decrypting data for personal use.

 ![setup example](images/setup.png?raw=true)